UPPMAX/install-methods/apps/bioinfo/Mothur/Mothur-1.36.1-install-README.md

 libraries will not work since it does not supply static libraries.
 There are static libraries in the module.

+**SEE BELOW** for issues that require us to instead comment out the tune and arch options.

 ````
 milou1: /sw/apps/bioinfo/Mothur/1.36.1/src/mothur-1.36.1 $ diff makefile.orig makefile